aniltv06/aniltv06.github.io/README.md

 - Interactive charts showing my impact (crash rate reductions, performance improvements, etc.)
 - Dark mode and even a retro "terminal mode" theme
 - Responsive design that works great on mobile
+- **Hidden easter egg** - Try the classic gaming code from the '80s 🎮

 ## 👨‍💻 What I Do